fi-muni/PA165/tasks/seminar03.md

 Then get instance of CurrencyConvertor and try convert one euro to czk.
 Test, if the main method is working well.

+Warning: You may unknowingly create two instances of CurrencyConvertor if you both have the method annotated with @Bean and enabled scanning of components which finds the class annotated with @Named.
+In that case remove the scanning of components, or specify the bean name as the first parameter of the getBean() method.

 **Task 08** Add spring-aop, aspectjrt and aspectjweaver as a maven dependency into `pom.xml`:
 ```xml